TranquilMarmot/YarnLoom/README.md

 ## Usage

 Once the extension is installed, simply open up a `.yarn` or a `.yarn.txt` file to use it!

+## Reporting Issues/Bugs, Contributing, and Technical Details

+If you find any issues or bugs with this extension, [please open up a new issue on the GitHub repo](https://github.com/TranquilMarmot/YarnLoom/issues/new/choose) and include as much detail as possible!

+For in-depth technical details on how this extension works, and how to contribute to it yourself, see [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## How To